På Norsk.

 and I made a neat little i18n/theming/interpolation

 library.
-It’s based on walk
+It’s based on walk and provides a

 handy feature set that lets you do i18n (and other things) in a fully